How to Get a Great Mortgage Rate With 650-699 Fair Credit Score

 Break down what's in your credit score

-Your FICO credit scores, which are what most mortgage lenders go by,
+Your FICO credit scores, which are what most mortgage lenders go by, are based on five things:

 If you're not well-versed in credit scores and credit scoring, take time to learn how each one of these factors affects your credit score.